west0883/code_common_to_pipelines/README.md

 # code_common_to_pipelines

 This repository holds helper functions used by other MATLAB repositories by west0883.
-It is designed for use by the Ebner Lab at the University of Minnesota in wide-field calcium imaging in awake, behaving mice. hese techniques are used in a [peer-reviewed scientific article](https://doi.org/10.1093/cercor/bhab373).
+It is designed for use by the Ebner Lab at the University of Minnesota in wide-field calcium imaging in awake, behaving mice.
+These techniques are used in a [peer-reviewed scientific article](https://doi.org/10.1093/cercor/bhab373).

 This code calls on code created by other programmers.
 Credit belongs to the original creators of each part of this code, and should be cited accordingly.